saiba-tenpura/portfolio/content/blog/nvim-avante.md

 deepseek-r1:14b    ea35dfe18182    11 GB    100% GPU     4 minutes from now
 ```

 As you can see we are able to fit the full 14b parameter model into the VRAM of our GPU.
 Next we are going to look at the general performance of the model when we query it.
-Anything above 10 tokens/s should provide an acceptable experience for our use case.
+Anything above 10 tokens/s should provide a somewhat acceptable experience for our use case.

 ```bash
 ollama run deepseek-r1:14b --verbose